 Did you know that you may be entitled to make a lump sum TPD claim for compensation if you cannot return to work (or to your usual role) due to a serious injury or illness?
 Your eligibility to make a TPD claim will depend on your specific superannuation policy, as decided by the insurer or super fund in question.

-- Income protection claim (no fault required);
+- life insurance or income protection claim (no fault required);